MBXSystems/nested_lines/README.md

 # Here the line at position 2 CANNOT be indented further and will raise an ArgumentError
 ```

-Lines that have children can also be indented/outdented and their child lines will also indent/outdent by one position.
+Lines that have children can also be indented/outdented and their child lines will also indent/outdent accordingly by one position.

 ```elixir
 %NestedLines{lines: [[1], [0, 1], [0, 0, 1], [1]]} |> NestedLines.outdent!(2)